 “We rise or fall as one nation, as one people.
 Let’s resist the temptation to fall back on the same partisanship and pettiness and immaturity that has poisoned our politics for so long.”

 Sadly many who opposed you did not take heed to those words.
-Rather from the very start they did everything in their power to see to it that you failed.
+Instead, from the very start, they did everything in their power to see to it that you failed.
 But you never sank to the depths of their pettiness.
 You held firm to your principles and worked for the betterment of all people in this country.
-You carried yourself with dignity and class and as such you were admired not just in America but around the globe.
-You were a fitting face of America and you made us all proud.
-You not only showed us what a great leader you were but also showed the world what a true family man looks like.
-Forever devoted to and respectful of your loving wife Michelle, a doting father to two beautiful daughters, you are the role model to which all men should aspire to.
-You leave us now, despite all of the push back you had to endure, in a better place than we were 8 years ago.
+You carried yourself with dignity and class, and as such, you were admired not just in America but around the globe.
+You were a fitting face of America, and you made us all proud.
+You showed us what a great leader you were and showed the world what a true family man looks like.
+Forever devoted to and respectful of your loving wife Michelle, a doting father to two beautiful daughters, you are the role model to which all men should aspire.
+You leave us now, despite all of the push back you had to endure, in a better place than we were eight years ago.
 You will be missed but not forgotten.
-They will try to erase your legacy now but history always remembers and you Mr. President will be remembered as one of the great ones.
+They will try to erase your legacy now, but history always remembers, and you, Mr. President, will be remembered as one of the great ones.

 2017 is here and it is time for us to reach for our dreams and soar above the clouds.